steve-d-mottram/hmode/README.md

 Although it is not computationally efficient to search for the very best starting word for this algorithm on the hardware available, hmode includes a mode that allows a proposed starting word to be tested for efficiency over the whole set of allowed Wordle answers, calculating the mean number of guesses to solve, and a list of outliers that could not be solved in 6 or fewer guesses.
 This analysis takes about 6 minutes on the hardware available to the author.
+This analysis mode has allowed the author to test a few commonly reported "best" starting words and select one that gives good average performance while finding all allowed
+Wordle answers within 6 guesses.

 ## Performance
 The current version of hmode uses the starting word "tares" and solves all Wordle answers in fewer than 6 guesses, with a